-Not only in Nepal, but Annapurna Circuit Trek has been voted one of the best trails in the world.
+Not only in Nepal, but Annapurna Circuit Trek has is among the best trails in the world.

-As the name suggests, the trail goes around Annapurna, covering all the possible best parts of Annapurna region including places like Ghorepani Poon hill, Manang, Kagbeni, Jomsom and others.
+As the name suggests, the trail goes around Annapurna, covering all the possible best parts of Annapurna region.
+It includes places like Ghorepani Poon hill, Manang, Kagbeni, Jomsom, and others.

-Due to road construction deep into the region, the overall experience is said to have decreased.
+Due to road construction in the region, you may not find the trail as expected.
 But it is still, without a doubt, an exotic trail that is worth every drop of your sweat.

-Spectacular views of mountains like Dhaulagiri, Machhapuchhre, Manaslu, Gangapurana etc., beautiful lakes, waterfalls, glacier, hot springs and the mix of different ethnic groups makes this trek the best.
+Spectacular views of mountains like Dhaulagiri, Machhapuchhre, Manaslu, Gangapurana etc, beautiful lakes, waterfalls, glacier, hot springs and the mix of different ethnic groups make this trek the best.

-To cut the road part, you could take the New Annapurna Trekking Trail (NATT) marked by Prem Rai and Andrees De Ruiter.
+To cut the road part, you can take the New Annapurna Trekking Trail (NATT) marked by Prem Rai and Andreas De Ruiter.

 Trek normally starts from Besisahar and goes round the massif in anti-clock direction.
 You could take NATT or get a good idea of general direction through many itineraries.